Spanish orthography: Differential accents

 The use of ó in the word o (meaning 'or') is a hypercorrection.
 Up until 2010, ó was used when applied to numbers: 7 ó 9 ('7 or 9'), to avoid possible confusion with the digit 0.
 The tenth congress of the Association of Spanish Language Academies deemed the use of an accent unnecessary, as typewriting eliminates possible confusion due to the different shapes of 0 (zero) and o (the letter).

 The differential accent is sometimes used in demonstrative pronouns (e.g. éste 'this one') to distinguish them from demonstrative determiners (e.g. este 'this') and in the adverb sólo 'only' to distinguish it from the adjective solo.
 However, the current position of the RAE is not to use accent in these words regardless of their meaning (as they are always stressed), except in cases of possible ambiguity (and even then it is recommended to rephrase, avoiding the accented spellings of these words entirely).

 These diacritics are often called acentos diacríticos or tildes diacríticas in traditional Spanish grammar.

 Foreign words

 Loanwords in Spanish are usually written according to Spanish spelling conventions (extranjerismos adaptados); such as in pádel, fútbol, chófer, máster, and cederrón ('CD-ROM').
 However, some foreign words (extranjerismos crudos) are used in Spanish texts in their original forms, not conforming to Spanish orthographic conventions: e.g. ballet, blues, jazz, jeep, lady, pizza, sheriff, software.

-The RAE prescribes extranjerismos crudos to be written in italics in a text printed in roman type, and vice versa, and in quotation marks in a manuscript text or when italics are not available:

 Quiero escuchar jazz y comer pizza.

 Quiero escuchar jazz y comer pizza.

 Quiero escuchar "jazz" y comer "pizza".

-Spanish-speakers use both English-style and angled quotation marks, so the above example could also be written as follows:

 Quiero escuchar «jazz» y comer «pizza».

+The RAE prescribes extranjerismos crudos to be written with typographical emphasis: in italics in a text printed in roman type, and vice versa, and in quotation marks in a manuscript text or when italics are not available.
 This typographical emphasis is prescribed by the RAE since 1999.
 In practice, this RAE prescription is not always followed.